Perez leads Manhattan against Canisius after 38-point game | Federal News Network

 BOTTOM LINE: Manhattan plays the Canisius Golden Griffins after Jose Perez scored 38 points in Manhattan’s 80-74 overtime loss to the Niagara Purple Eagles.

 The Golden Griffins have gone 6-4 in home games.
-Canisius is eighth in the MAAC in rebounding averaging 31.3 rebounds.
-Jacco Fritz leads the Golden Griffins with 5.7 boards.
+Canisius averages 11.7 turnovers per game and is 3-8 when it wins the turnover battle.

-The Jaspers have gone 4-6 against MAAC opponents.
-Manhattan is ninth in the MAAC shooting 31.8% from downtown.
-Anthony Nelson leads the Jaspers shooting 42.6% from 3-point range.
+The Jaspers are 4-6 in MAAC play.
+Manhattan is 5-3 when it turns the ball over less than its opponents and averages 14.0 turnovers per game.

-The teams meet for the second time in conference play this season.
-The Jaspers won 80-75 in the last matchup on Jan.
-16. Perez led the Jaspers with 33 points, and Ahamadou Fofana led the Golden Griffins with 15 points.
+The teams square off for the second time in conference play this season.
+The Jaspers won the last matchup 80-75 on Jan.
+16. Perez scored 33 points to help lead the Jaspers to the win.

-TOP PERFORMERS: Armon Harried is averaging 12.1 points for the Golden Griffins.
-Fofana is averaging 11.1 points over the last 10 games for Canisius.
+TOP PERFORMERS: Jordan Henderson is shooting 31.5% from beyond the arc with 1.8 made 3-pointers per game for the Golden Griffins, while averaging 10.1 points.
+Armon Harried is averaging 11.9 points over the past 10 games for Canisius.

-Perez is scoring 18.8 points per game and averaging 3.5 rebounds for the Jaspers.
-Samir Stewart is averaging 1.8 made 3-pointers over the last 10 games for Manhattan.
+Perez is scoring 18.8 points per game with 3.5 rebounds and 4.7 assists for the Jaspers.
+Elijah Buchanan is averaging 8.2 points over the last 10 games for Manhattan.

 LAST 10 GAMES: Golden Griffins: 3-7, averaging 65.8 points, 31.4 rebounds, 12.2 assists, 4.6 steals and 2.7 blocks per game while shooting 41.3% from the field.
 Their opponents have averaged 69.4 points per game.